TeskaLabs/asab/doc/asab/storage.rst

 .. note::

-    You can go through ale the databases by direct accessing `InMemoryCollections` attribute, although we do not recommend that.
+    You can go through all the databases directly by accessing `InMemoryCollections` attribute, although we do not recommend that.

     .. code:: python